plone/volto/docs/source/addons/theme.md

 /* End Config */
 ```

-3. You also have to declare it as an add-on, so don't forget to add it in the `addons` key in `volto.config.js` or in `package.json`.
+3. Declare the theme as an add-on by adding its name as the value for the `addons` key in either `volto.config.js` or `package.json`.
-4. After starting Volto, the theme should be active and you can add now overrides to the default theme in `src/theme` as you would do it in a project.
+4. After starting Volto, the theme should be active.
+   Now you can add overrides to the default theme in `src/theme`, same as you would in a project.
-5. You can safely delete now your project's `theme` folder, since the one in the add-on will take precedence.
+5. Now you can safely delete your project's `theme` folder, since the one in the add-on will take precedence.

-## Using your own scape hatch
+## Using your own escape hatch

 Volto theming uses SemanticUI theming capabilities to define and extend a theme for your site.
-However, while maintaining and playing well with the Semantic UI Volto base, using a traditional CSS approach can be done using the less-based `extras` scape hatch.
+However, while maintaining and playing well with the Semantic UI Volto base, using a traditional CSS approach can be done using the Less-based `extras` escape hatch.

 At the same time, one can entirely bail off the extras scape hatch and add your own, by customizing the `theme.js` module in Volto.